JetSetIlly/Gopher2600/README.md

 * During the development of the CDF cartridge formats.
 These recent formats don't seem to be documented anywhere accept in the Stella source.

-* Cartridge fingerprints for ParkerBros, Wickstead Design, SCABS and UA.
+* Cartridge fingerprints for ParkerBros, Wickstead Design, SCABS, UA and JANE.

 * As a reference for the audio implementation (the 6502.ts project was also referenced for this reason).